-Bright orange flesh gives a beautiful color to this kabocha squash soup with hints of apple and ginger, it’s a naturally sweet and comforting, gluten free and vegan meal.
+Bright orange flesh gives a beautiful color to this kabocha squash soup.
+With hints of apple and ginger, it’s a naturally sweet and comforting, gluten free and vegan meal.
 Options for the stovetop and slow cooker included in this post.

 Even though your mind is probably focused on mashed potatoes, turkey, and pie for Thanksgiving tomorrow, this month’s Recipe Redux theme has me thinking about soups at the moment!
 Specifically, the Recipe Redux challenge for November was to come up with a fun twist on classic, comforting soup.